projectodd/microservices-primer/README.md

     # Service 3: POST to the SMS service
     curl 'http://127.0.0.1:3002/sms' -H 'Content-Type: application/json' --data-binary '{"to":"+1 123 456 789","message":"My SMS Message!"}'

+To build the front end javascript file, use browserify:

+    # if you don't already have browserify installed
+    npm install -g browserify
+    npm run build

+To automatically regenerate the `www/bundle.js` file when it changes:

+    npm run watch